phronesislabs/brain-radio/DOCKER_SETUP.md

   - `GET /api/config/openai/status` - Check if key is configured
 - **Frontend UI**:
   - Modal dialog prompts for OpenAI API key on first use
-  - Settings button (⚙️) in header to update API key
+  - Settings button (gear icon) in header to update API key
   - Validation and error handling

 ### 4. Security Improvements